Mosquid/gpt-overlord/README.md

 # GPT Overlord
-Transform OpenAI Chat-GPT into a Versatile API Server
+Transform OpenAI ChatGPT into a Versatile API Server